Annual Administration Fee Update for Chain of Custody Certification

 INVESTMENT

-Additional investment is needed to drive implementation of FSC's 2026 strategy
+FSC uses AAF investment to drive implementation of FSC's 2026 strategy

-Additional investment will drive implementation of FSC's ambitious 2021-2026 Global Strategy.
-It is estimated that the new AAF policy will enable FSC to invest more than US$10 million over the next three to five years.
-The additional investment will help to accelerate value chain development, implement critical upgrades in technology, strengthen system integrity, and enhance stakeholder engagement.
+AAF investment will drive implementation of FSC's ambitious 2021-2026 Global Strategy.
+It is estimated that the AAF policy will enable FSC to invest more than US$10 million over the next three to five years.
+The investment will help to accelerate value chain development, implement critical upgrades in technology, strengthen system integrity, and enhance stakeholder engagement.

 AAF value brand